Seth Lewelling: Career

 His brother Henderson Luelling (who retained the original spelling of his family's name throughout his life) came to Oregon from Iowa in 1847, bringing fruit trees in his wagon.
 He established an orchard in Milwaukie, and Seth and their brother John came to Oregon and joined the business in 1847.
 Seth became the sole owner of the business in 1857 and developed many new varieties of cherries, rhubarb, grapes, and golden prunes.
 Among the cherries he developed were the Lincoln and the Black Republican.
-In 1875, he developed the Bing cherry, the most produced sweet cherry cultivar in the United States.The Bing Cherry was develop by Lewelling and his Manchurian Chinese foreman, Ah Bing, whom which the cherry is named for.
+In 1875, he developed the Bing cherry, the most produced sweet cherry cultivar in the United States.
+The Bing Cherry was developed by Lewelling and his Manchurian Chinese foreman, Ah Bing, whom which the cherry is named for.

 Political involvement

-As the names he gave to his cherries might indicate, Lewelling was also involved in the founding of the Oregon Republican Party.
+As the names he gave to his Lincoln and Black Republican cherries might indicate, Lewelling was also involved in the founding of the Oregon Republican Party.

 The Lewellings played an important role in Oregon's movement for Initiative and Referendum.
 In 1892, William S. U'Ren, then a young man, suffered a severe asthma attack, and called upon the Lewellings, who took him into their home and nursed him back to health.
 They had an abiding interest in political reform, and U'Ren found his life's calling through the discussions at their home; he went on to establish the initiative and referendum system, among other populist reforms.